PaNOSC-ViNYL/ase/doc/ase/setup-overview.rst

 **Molecules**

-Some common molecules are available in the :mod:`~data.molecules` module.
+Some common molecules can be constructed using the :func:`ase.structure.molecule` function.

-Read more: :ref:`molecules-section`.
+Read more: :ref:`molecular-data`.